Aveek-Saha/Orca-strator/README.md

-# Container Orchestrator for a Scalable API
+# Container Orchestration System for a Scalable API
-An orchestrator for a containerised API broken into microservices.
+An Orchestration System for a containerised API broken into microservices.

 Features a generic orchestrator that can be used with any application based on custom scaling and health checking rules.